 Science/Computing/Geography/History/Art/ Design and Technology

 Each term we explore a key concept linked to Christianity and in the summer term Judaism.
-We also make regular visits to the church and attend services to celebrate key events in the Christian calendar.
+When Covid-19 permits, we will also make regular visits to the church and attend services to celebrate key events in the Christian calendar.

 During 2020-21 we will have daily PE lessons but not change into PE kits to minimise risks from Covid-19.
 For Health and Safety reasons children are not allowed to wear jewellery.
 If your child has recently had their ears pierced then they must bring in their own tape.